onlyteo/ktor-sandbox/ktor-crud-exposed-dao/README.md

     C[(H2 Database)]:::h2

     A -- REST --> B
-    subgraph .
     B -- JDBC --> C
-    end

     classDef ktor fill: #8d53f9, stroke: #000000, color: #000000
     classDef h2 fill: #f5f242, stroke: #000000, color: #000000
 ```

-The `Frontend` application communicates with the `Backend` application using REST.
+### Backend

+The Backend is a REST API application based on Ktor.

+### Frontend

+The Frontend is a web application based on Thymeleaf and Ktor.